How to Change Texas LLC Address | A Step-by-Step Guide

 For you to update the registered office address, you need to have the following;

-• Your Texas LLC must obtain a Certificate of Fact – Status from the Texas Secretary of State, confirming that it has complied with all filing and tax obligations in the state of Texas.
+1. Your Texas LLC must obtain a Certificate of Fact – Status from the Texas Secretary of State, confirming that it has complied with all filing and tax obligations in the state of Texas.

-• Your Texas LLC must conduct a name search on Texas Comptroller of Public Accounts Taxable Entity Search to ensure that its desired name is available for use in the state of Texas.
+2. Your Texas LLC must conduct a name search on Texas Comptroller of Public Accounts Taxable Entity Search to ensure that its desired name is available for use in the state of Texas.
 However, if you do not wish to file your LLC right away but want to hold the name that you have decided on, then you can reserve your LLC name for 120 days.
-You must file a name reservation application in the Texas Secretary of State to keep the name.
+You must file a name reservation application with the Texas Secretary of State to keep the name.

-• Your Texas LLC should prepare and file the Articles of Domestication with the Texas Secretary of State, providing information about its existing Texas LLC, its desired Texas LLC name, and its new registered office address in Texas.
+3. Your Texas LLC should prepare and file the Articles of Domestication with the Texas Secretary of State, providing information about its existing Texas LLC, its desired Texas LLC name, and its new registered office address in Texas.

 In Texas, your Registered Agent must: